Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-The challenge for any sensitivity analysis, including this one, is to provide a meaningful interpretation of the magnitude of the sensitivity parameter.
-In this case, which values of $K$ should be considered ``large'' and which should be considered ``small''?
-To answer this, in step 2 we convert the values of $K$ into probabilities.
-Specifically, suppose the true values of all potential outcomes were known.
+Specifically, suppose momentarily that the true values of all potential outcomes were known.
 Then, since we know the treatment assignment distribution, we can compute the \emph{ex ante} probability that the difference in potential outcome means across the treatment and control groups is at most $K$.
 This can be done for any $K$.
-Since we do not actually know all potential outcomes, we can find the smallest possible value of this probability, across all logically possible completions of table \ref{table:examplePopulation} (right).
+This yields a distribution of possible values of the ex post imbalance $K^\text{true,max}$.
+Since we do not actually know all potential outcomes, however, this distribution itself is partially identified.
+Nonetheless, we can find the smallest possible value of this probability, across all logically possible completions of table \ref{table:examplePopulation} (right).
+We do this using modern computational methods, described in section \ref{sec:computation}.
 Denote this smallest probability by $\underline{p}(K)$.
-Step 2 of our procedure is to plot this function $\underline{p}(\cdot)$, which converts $K$-values into ex ante design-probabilities.
+We can now plot this function $\underline{p}(\cdot)$, which converts $K$-values into ex ante design-probabilities.
 The bottom plot in figure \ref{fig:GneezyDesignBased} shows an example.

+Finally, leading to our main empirical recommendation, we combine the two plots in figure \ref{fig:GneezyDesignBased} as follows: For any desired ex ante probability of balance $1-\alpha \in (0,1)$, use the bottom plot to find the smallest magnitude of imbalance that occurs with at least $100(1-\alpha)$\% ex ante probability; denote this value by $K(\alpha)$.
+For example, if we set $1-\alpha = 0.9$ then the figure shows us that $K=18.9$ satisfies $\underline{p}(K) = 1-\alpha$ (see the dotted lines).
+Then use the top plot to read off bounds on ATE for this value of $K$, as shown in the dotted lines.
+In this case the bounds are about $[-6, 22]$.